qchenevier/MBA_memoire/doc/reaction_organization.md

 Examples:

 - Telecom carriers and Internet Service Providers
     - Delivery of Intangible knowledge
     - Landlords of Physical Telecommunications Infrastructure.
 - Apple's Iphone sold in an Apple store
     - Production and Delivery of Physical Iphone
     - Creator and Distributor of Physical Iphone
 - Apple's Iphone leased by a telecom carrier
     - Delivery of Physical Iphone
     - Landlord of Physical Iphone
 - Plane ticket by Airline Company
-  - Delivery of Human flight crew and Physical plane seat
+    - Delivery of a Physical plane seat moved by a Human flight crew
-  - Landlord of Physical plane seat and Human flight crew
+    - Landlord of a Physical plane seat moved by a Human flight crew
 - Display of ads by Google
     - Production & Delivery of Intangible ad space
     - Creator & Landlord of Intangible ad space
     - Search between Audience and Advertiser for Intangible ad space
     - Broker between Audience and Advertiser for Intangible ad space

 Value Appropriation through Control of Digital Industry Architecture: Apple has a smaller market share but leads in profit share in the mobile industry because it receives a share of the follow-on revenue that the telecom carriers earn from the end users.
 Apple’s appeal to the end consumer is arguably higher.
 This control of the industry architecture allows Apple to extract a higher premium [@Bharadwaj2013].
-Similarly, Apple receives payments from Google so that he can remain the default search engine on Apple mobile devices, powered by its propietary operating system, [according to some experts](https://www.cnbc.com/2017/08/14/google-paying-apple-3-billion-to-remain-default-search--bernstein.html).
+What is called here "Industry Architecture" by @Bharadwaj2013 is, in fact, the Virtual Network made of its Iphone users.
+Apple controls which suppliers have access to this Virtual Network through affiliation.
+For example, Apple receives payments from Google so that he can remain the default search engine on Apple mobile devices, powered by its propietary operating system, [according to some experts](https://www.cnbc.com/2017/08/14/google-paying-apple-3-billion-to-remain-default-search--bernstein.html).
 In this example, Apple is controlling the distribution to its captive users and selling it to suppliers.

-@Iansiti2014 defines a business model (a bit simplistically) by these 2 diemsntions: how the organization **creates** value for its customers & how the organization **captures** that value.
+@Iansiti2014 defines a business model by these 2 dimensions: how the organization **creates** value for its customers & how the organization **captures** that value.

 Digital transformation changes both: GE creates values by extracting useful data from sensors, by optimizing equipment performance, utilization and maintenance.
 It captures that value by charging a percentage of the customer's incremental revenue from improved performance [@Iansiti2014].
 On one hand, GE is improving its Product Leadership with innovations and optimizations on its product, on the other hand, GE is improving its Customer Intimacy by tailoring its marketing to the client needs.